• Skip to primary navigation

 Sauerkraut:

-• Either from a can, jar, bag, or fresh from a barrel at the butchers.
-For an authentic German taste, buy a can of German sauerkraut as only this will ensure an authentic taste.
-Look for brands, like Mildessa/ Hengstenberg.
-(Amazon affiliate link, but I am not being paid to recommend these products, they are just what I use and love to eat myself).
+• Either from a can, jar, bag, or fresh from a barrel at the butcher.
+For an authentic German taste, buy a can of German sauerkraut, as only this will ensure an authentic taste.
+Look for brands, like Mildessa/ Hengstenberg. (the Amazon affiliate link opens in a new tab).

 • You might find these products in larger supermarkets, maybe those with an Ethnic food section, or in German/European/Eastern European food stores.